-TTP Recipients are responsible for federal assistance that "passes through" to a subrecipient.
-The recipient's responsibilities include, but are not limited to, providing, directly or by contract, adequate technical inspection and supervision of all FTA assisted construction or planning projects.
+The TTP recipient must ensure continuous management of projects under an award.
+TTP recipient responsibilities include, but are not limited to, providing, directly or by contract, adequate technical inspection and supervision of all FTA assisted construction or planning projects.
 Monitoring mechanisms may include:

-- Use of Tribal government resources, such as in-house engineers, construction managers or planners - Contracting with a consultant to provide project management oversight - · Reviewing requests for proposals and construction contracts - · Reviewing plans and drawings - Conducting periodic site inspections - Requiring progress reports - Attending project review meetings - Withholding payment of a portion of the award until final inspection and acceptance of the project a.
-How does the recipient ensure technical inspection and supervision of FTA-assisted construction projects that it has undertaken?
+- Use of Tribal government resources, such as in-house engineers, construction managers or planners - Contracting with a consultant to provide project management oversight - Reviewing requests for proposals and construction contracts - Reviewing plans and drawings - Conducting periodic site inspections - Requiring progress reports - Attending project review meetings - Withholding payment of a portion of the award until final inspection and acceptance of the project a.
+How does the recipient ensure technical inspection and supervision of FTA-assisted construction projects?